-Critical accounting estimates used in the preparation of the financial statements include the Company's estimate of the recoverable value of its mineral properties and related deferred exploration and evaluation expenditures, as well as the value of stock-based compensation.
+Critical accounting estimates used in the preparation of the financial statements include the Company's estimate of the value of stock-based compensation.
 These estimates involve considerable judgment and are, or could be, affected by significant factors that are out of the Company's control.